Animal services personnel rescue cat from boat after owner dies

 When detectives from Stuart Police Department removed the man's body, they realized the terrified pet was unwilling to be taken out.

-MCSO’ s Animal Services was notified of the situation.
-Officers Tabitha Queen and Shannon McGee entered the boat in Tyvek suits.
+The Martin County Sheriff's Office Animal Services Unit was notified.
+Deputies Tabitha Queen and Shannon McGee entered the boat in Tyvek suits.

-A short time later, the officers safely removed the animal, which was taken to the Humane Society of the Treasure Coast where he will be treated for any medical issues.
+A short time later, they safely removed the animal, which was taken to the Humane Society of the Treasure Coast to be treated for any medical issues.

 If no family takes possession of the animal, the cat will be processed for adoption.